Carlton Ware World banner

 Pendelfin Miniatures

-Also in 2003, Mr Salmon produced models of whimsical rabbits to mark the 50th anniversary of Pendelfin Studios, based in Burnley, Lancashire.
+Also in 2003, as original Pendelfin figures were fetching very high prices at auction, Mr. Salmon introduced models of their whimsical rabbits to mark the 50th anniversary of Pendelfin Studios, based in Burnley, Lancashire.
 The studio was founded in 1953 by Jean Walmsley Heap and Jeanie Todd, two freelance artists.

 Pieces were available through mail order and sent boxed with their certificates of authenticity.
-I have not been able yet to establish who in Staffordshire made them.
+So far, I have not been able to establish who in Staffordshire made them.

 The Golly Times